azimuttapp/azimutt/public/blog/embed-your-database-diagram-anywhere/article.md

 One big challenge here is doing that without compromising your database schema privacy.
 For that, Azimutt still host nothing, to embed your schema you will have to download it and host it yourself, with the access you want.
 For example, in a [gist](https://gist.github.com), github/gitlab/bitbucket repository with the required access or anything else that can serve a json file.

-What about documentation showing a specific part of the schema?
+But, what about documentation showing a specific part of the schema?
 You're right!
 By default, the embed mode shows the current layout of the project, but you can choose a specific layout to display.
 For example, here is the [gospeak](https://gospeak.io) project (in samples) shown with the *speaker* layout, and the *move* mode, so you can rearrange the tables if you like:

 <iframe width="100%" height="500px" src="https://azimutt.app/embed?project-url=https://raw.githubusercontent.com/azimuttapp/azimutt/main/public/samples/gospeak.azimutt.json&layout=speaker&mode=move" title="Embedded Azimutt diagram" frameborder="0" allowtransparency="true" allowfullscreen="true" scrolling="no" style="box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); border-radius:5px;"></iframe>